What is the Value of a Holistic Cyber Security Perspective?

 Poor mobile security habits can come in many forms.
 The increasing functionality of mobile devices makes taking work out of the office ever easier, and the trend toward Bring Your Own Devices (BYOD) policies continues to blur the lines between work life and home life.

 From an efficiency perspective, this isn’t such a bad thing.
-(Hey look!
-Unpaid labour as you check your email in the morning over breakfast to “keep up”?).
+(Hey, look!
+Unpaid labor as you check your email in the morning over breakfast to “keep up”?).
 In addition, working from a familiar mobile device means no need to spend time and brain space figuring out how to use a new device.

 However, from a security perspective, a poor BYOD policy can be an organizational nightmare.
 It’s not uncommon for people to download apps without really thinking about the potential security concerns.
 Have you ever downloaded a flashlight app to your phone?